ade-la-c/ft_irc/ft_irc_docs.md

 ```
 * We must **NOT** develop a client
 * We must **NOT** handle server to server connections
+* While a configuration file is recommended by the rfc standard, it is not *required*

 ## Command Details